 A coat of arms is a distinctive and unique heraldic design that you will find on an escutcheon (i.e. a shield), a surcoat (loose outer coat or gown), or a tabard (tunic or cape garment).

 These coats of arms could also be found on banners throughout the middle ages, as well as a horse’s bardings, (the armor and trappings put on horses).

 In medieval times knights would use a coat of arms to identify themselves.
-During competitions an announcer, (a herald), would introduce the knights.
+During competitions, an announcer, (a herald), would introduce the knights.

 The coat of arms thus signified all of a knight’s achievements and the impressive battle gear that he wore.
-Because of this it evolved into a status symbol.
+Because of this, it evolved into a status symbol.

-Inheriting A Coat of Arms
+Inheriting a Coat of Arms

-In the beginning these coat of arms were only worn by people of great nobility.
-But with the passage of time they were worn by people of lesser nobility and knights.
+In the beginning, these coats of arms were only worn by people of great nobility.
+But over time, they were worn by people of lesser nobility and knights.

 The coat of arms was for one man, just to identify himself in battle.
 But a coat of arms can be used by genealogists to prove a family connection.

-The different types of inheriting a coat of arms
+Different types of inheriting a coat of arms

 A son could inherit his father’s shield but would have to alter it slightly.
 This tradition of adding to the design was known as cadency.

 A woman could bear arms and this would take the form of a lozenge or diamond shape.
 This would show the shield of her father.

 Granting A Coat of Arms

 There is a College of Arms which accounts for all the different designs of coats of arms.
-People within the United States, Australia and Sweden can also apply to register for a coat of arms.
+People within the United States, Australia, and Sweden can also apply to register for a coat of arms.

 6 Parts of the Coat of Arms

 Do not get confused though as the shield and the five other parts you can also find on a knight’s shield that was used in battle.

-A knight would place various elements onto his shield such as a lion, bear or an eagle.
+A knight would place various elements onto his shields such as a lion, bear, or eagle.
 Different colors could also be used to identify an individual.

 This indicates a rank.
 So if the helm was gold then this would signify royalty, or if it was a steel helmet with a closed visor then this would denote a gentleman.

 This was used to seal a knight from the sun and also to protect him from the rain.
 This was essentially a piece of cloth that was placed over the helmet and would drape down the back of the base of the helm.

-This part would cover the join between the crest and the helmet.
+This part would cover the joint between the crest and the helmet.
 This would typically be two silken scarves that were twisted.